 - This bag isn’t too stable—it falls over if left to its own devices

-The Designs Disc Golf Bag is designed to be very light, which is good, considering how much it can hold.
-It has five pockets for storing disks: one large main pocket and four external, stretchable pockets that can each fit at least two discs.
+The Throwback Disc Golf Bag is designed to be very light, which is good, considering how much it can hold.
+It has five pockets for storing disks: one large insulated main pocket and four external, stretchable pockets that can each fit at least two discs.

 - Fantastic Amazon reviews

 Nevertheless, this bag is capable of doing a lot.
 It’s slightly pricey, but it’s the best disc golf backpack.
 Its price is high enough that I wouldn’t recommend it for a casual player.
 In order to justify this purchase, you’d need to be out on the course pretty often.